Frank Wojculewicz: Murders

 Wojculewicz was rushed to a hospital and received medical treatment, but the gunshot wounds on his back left him paralyzed from the waist down.
 While he was hospitalized, Wojculewicz was simultaneously placed under arrest and charged with two counts of first-degree murder.

 Background information showed that Sergeant Grabeck was a veteran of World War I, and after the war, he joined the police force on September 6, 1919, before he became a regular on April 15, 1923, and later promoted to sergeant on March 27, 1939, taking charge of the local vice squad.
 Grabeck was survived by his wife and the couple had no children.
-Otipka himself was an immigrant of Czechoslovakia who originally owned a factory in his nativeland.
-Shortly after his marriage in 1950, Otipka and his wife fled to Germany, and a year later, they were permitted to re-settle in the United States to start a new life, first arriving on American soil in May 1953, six months before Otipka was murdered.
+The second victim, William Otipka, was an immigrant from Czechoslovakia who originally owned a factory in his native land.
+Shortly after his marriage in 1950, Otipka and his wife fled to Germany, and a year later, they were permitted to re-settle in the United States to start a new life, first arriving on American soil in May 1951, six months before Otipka was murdered.
 It was further reported that Otipka's wife struggled financially after losing her husband, and after winning $1,000 through a television quiz show, she was promised a new job and home by a New York woman who telephoned the station during the broadcast.

 Sergeant Grabeck was the second police officer from New Britain to be murdered in the line of duty, and he remains the most recent one to this day.
 A special event was held in 1990 to commemorate the deaths of Sergeant Grabeck and the other police officer, James Skelly, who was murdered by Gerald Chapman in 1924; Chapman was found guilty of murder and hanged on April 6, 1926.